 Bottlenose dolphin

-It can grow to almost 4 m long and weigh 500 kg.
-Its back is light gray to dark gray in color, the belly is white.
+It can grow to almost 4 meters long and weigh 500 kg.
+Its back is light grey to dark grey in color, the belly is white.
 The fin is sickle-shaped.
 The beak is short and strong.
-Characteristic is the upward running mouth gap, which gives the impression of a smile.
-Bottlenose dolphins occur in tropical and temperate waters, are found both in the high seas and on coasts.
+A characteristic feature is the upward slit in the mouth, which gives the impression of a smile.
+Bottlenose dolphins are found in tropical and temperate waters, both in the high seas and on coasts.
 They live in small groups of up to 20 animals, but can also be found alone.
-In coastal areas, populations are usually dispersed.
+In coastal areas, the populations are mostly dispersed.

 Groups consist of several females with their young and a few males.
 Young males often join together in bachelor groups and move around together for years.